SQL Server SELECT

 4) Sorting rows using the ORDER BY clause

-To sort the rows in a result set based on one or more columns, you use the ORDER BY clause.
-For example:
+To sort rows in a result set based, you use the ORDER BY clause.
+For example, the following query uses the ORDER BY clause to sort customers by their first names in ascending order.

 SELECT